 AR CHRISTMAS TREE

-Developed for the VR Scout Christmas Party in conjunction with ADVR, this Christmas tree is a magical holiday experience.
-Users watch as an AR Christmas Tree grows before their eyes.
+Developed for the VR Scout Christmas Party in conjunction with ADVR, this AR app allows guest so spawn a christmas tree in the middle of the room, as if by magic.
 Users can place ornaments and season greetings on the tree, as well as browse messages left by other guests in real time.
 As the night goes on the tree fills up and sparkles with life.

 About The Project